 In John 14:1-2 the Lord said that that our home will be “in my father’s house” and Rev 21:27 says that only those whose names are written in the Lamb’s Book of Life can inhabit the New Jerusalem.
 Only the Church’s names are so inscribed.
 We’re not informed as to how all of this will translate into daily activity, but the Bible clearly promises these things.

-Being with the Lord doesn’t necessarily mean we’ll be at His side every moment of every day, any more than a husband and wife who are “with”each other are always in each others presence.
+Being with the Lord doesn’t necessarily mean we’ll be at His side every moment of every day, any more than a husband and wife who are “with” each other are always in the presence of each other.
 And remember, when Jesus came out of the tomb it was as a physical being (Luke 24:39).
 I take that to mean He’s a physical being today.
 When He told the disciples He would be with us, always, even to the end of the age (Matt.
 28:20), He didn’t mean physically standing in our presence, He meant in spirit through the Holy Spirit.
 Therefore I don’t think of Him as physically being on Earth and in the New Jerusalem at the same time.

 Finally, throughout history, earthly kings have ruled portions of their kingdoms without being physically present there.
 (Think of the King of England who also ruled Canada, Australia, India and Hong Kong at the same time.)
 Surely if they could do that in their natural states then it wouldn’t be a problem for the Lord, or for us either.